 We offer a full and varied auction calendar, with some of our auctions using a Timed Online format.
 Timed Online Auctions are purely online auctions - there is no auctioneer.
 Similarly it is not possible to bid by telephone or leave a commission bid direct with Dreweatts.
 Commission bids can be left via your online bidding account.

-Creating an online bidding account:
+Create an online bidding account

 Before you can start bidding, you must create an online bidding account.
 For certain auctions, bidders may be asked to provide us with two forms of identification:

 - a passport or photographic driving licence and